Software Enquiries: 353 (0) 1 603 3951

 If you’re a student

 Choosing a university that offers a data science degree – or at least one offering classes in data science and analytics – is an important first step.
-Oklahoma State University, University of Alabama, Kennesaw State University, Southern Methodist University, North Carolina State University and Texas A&M are all examples of schools with data science programs.
+Oklahoma State University, University of Alabama, Kennesaw State University, Southern Methodist University, North Carolina State University and Texas A&M are all examples of schools with data science programmes.

 If you’re a professional who wants to shift careers

 While most data scientists have backgrounds as data analysts or statisticians, others come from non-technical fields such as business or economics.
 How can professionals from such diverse backgrounds end up in the same field?
 It’s important to look at what they have in common: a knack for solving problems, the ability to communicate well and an insatiable curiosity about how things work.
+Learn how the SAS Academy for Data Science gives you the tools to become a certified data scientist.

 Aside from those qualities, you’ll also need a solid understanding of: